 You've probably walked into a coffee shop and seen a latte and a mocha coffee on the menu a thousand times.
 If you’ve always wondered what the difference is when it comes to mocha vs latte then the table below will provide you with a great overview.

 Average caffeine content of 80mg

-Mocha has less milk content than a latte and is stronger.
+Mocha has less milk volume than a latte and is stronger.

-Latte has more milk content than a mocha.
+Latte has a high content of milk, noticeably more than a mocha.

 1 ounce of steamed milk and a thin layer of milk foam to top it off